top of page

 Michael White strongly believed that "without an intimate understanding of philosopher Michel Foucault's post-structural ideas a therapists understanding of narrative therapy practice would be severely limited."
 (VSNT.live)

-Resident VSNT philosopher Todd May who is the author of sixteen books on philosophy (and counting) unravels the conceptual complexities of Michel Foucault's ideas on non-individualism, essentialism, expert knowledge, the concept of power, and the intersection of practices, values, norms, normalization, and normativity.
+Resident VSNT philosopher Todd May who is the author of seventeen books on philosophy (and counting) unravels the conceptual complexities of Michel Foucault's ideas on non-individualism, essentialism, expert knowledge, the concept of power, and the intersection of practices, values, norms, normalization, and normativity.

 The ongoing project for Todd is to help participants continually link together these vital theoretical ideas to our daily narrative therapy practices inside the therapy room.